 It’s been a tragic week for Anthony Wallace, who recently started a GoFundMe Page after his daughter was born via C-section four weeks before the expected due date.
 Just days after the baby was born, his wife, Dr. Chaniece Wallace, a black woman and pediatrics doctor at Indiana University School of Medicine, died after developing symptoms of pre-eclampsia, a pregnancy complication characterized by high blood pressure.

 Dr. Wallace’s death highlights a disturbing trend across the country.
-Studies show black women in the U.S. are 2.5 times more likely to die in childbirth than white women due to a variety of factors, namely implicit bias and a lack of access to care.
+Studies show African American women in the U.S. are 2.5 times more likely to die in childbirth than white women due to a variety of factors, namely implicit bias and a lack of access to care.
 Pre-eclampsia is also more common in women of color.
 It usually leads to high blood pressure and protein in the urine.
 Women may also experience swelling in their legs, hands, face, or whole body.
 If the condition develops into eclampsia, women face a higher risk of seizure and stroke.